aofei/air/README.md

 * 简体中文(编辑中...)
 * [GoDoc](https://godoc.org/github.com/sheng/air)

-## Gas
+## Gases

-As we all know that the Air is a mixture of gases.
-So the same is that this framework adopts the Gas as its composition.
-Everyone can create new Gas and use it within this framework.
+As we all know that the air is a mixture of gases.
+So the same is that this framework adopts the gas as its composition.
+Everyone can create new gas and use it within this framework simply.

+A gas is a function chained in the HTTP request-response cycle with access to `Context` which it uses to perform a specific action, for example, logging every request or recovering from panics.

 **Built-in Gases**